Araq/ormin/README.md

 ## Query DSL

 `query:` blocks are turned into prepared statements at compile time.
-Placeholders use `?` for Nim values and `%` for JSON values; Ormin chooses JSON instead of an ad-hoc variant type so your data can flow straight from/into `JsonNode` trees. `!!` splices vendor-specific SQL fragments【F:ormin/queries.nim†L300-L319】.
-Typical clauses such as `where`, `join`, `orderby`, `groupby`, `limit` and `offset` are supported, and `returning` captures generated values (e.g. inserted IDs)【F:ormin/queries.nim†L736-L767】.
+Placeholders use `?` for Nim values and `%` for JSON values; Ormin chooses JSON instead of an ad-hoc variant type so your data can flow straight from/into `JsonNode` trees. `!!` splices vendor-specific SQL fragments.
+Typical clauses such as `where`, `join`, `orderby`, `groupby`, `limit` and `offset` are supported, and `returning` captures generated values (e.g. inserted IDs).
 Referring to columns from related tables can trigger **automatic join generation** based on foreign keys, reducing boilerplate joins.

 Example snippets: